-The tree grows to 25 to 34 m tall.
-The leaves are fan-shaped, 7 to 10 m long and 4.5 m wide with a 4 m petiole.
-It is dioecious, with separate male and female plants.
+The coco de mer tree grows to 25 to 34 meters tall.
+The leaves are fan-shaped, 7 to 10 meters long and 4.5 meters wide.
+It is dioecious, meaning that reproduction requires separate male and female plants.

 These plants grow wild on nutrient-starved, rocky soil.
-Nitrogen and phosphorus are two natural fertilizers — nutrients — that these (and other plants) need.
+Nitrogen and phosphorus are two natural fertilizers with nutrients that these (and other plants) need.
 There isn’t much of either on the islands where these palms grow, so the plants are frugal.
-They sprout fronds using only about one-third the nutrients needed by leaves of 56 neighboring species of trees and shrubs.
-What’s more, coco-de-mer palms scavenge a lot of the nutrients shed in their own dying leaves.
-These trees can reuse 90 percent of that prized phosphorus from the fronds it’s about to drop.
+They sprout fronds using only about one-third of the nutrients needed by leaves of 56 neighboring species of trees and shrubs.
+What’s more, coco-de-mer palms can reuse 90 percent of the phosphorus contained in the fronds it’s about to drop.

-A single seed may be 12 inches long, nearly three feet in circumference and weigh 20 kg (over 40 pounds, or about as much as a 4-year-old boy).
-The seed may take 6 to 7 years to mature and a further two years to germinate.
-However, that won't happen until the palm first reaches plant “puberty.”
+The coco de mer produces the world's largest wild fruit and the world's heaviest seeds.
+A single seed may be 12 inches long, nearly 3 feet in circumference, and weigh over 40 pounds (20 kg).
+The seed may take six to seven years to mature and a further two years to germinate.
+However, germination won't occur until the palm first reaches plant “puberty.”
 On the nutrient-poor ground, this reproductive coming-of-age may take 80 to 100 years.
 Only then can one of these palms yield its first seed.
-Throughout a female coco-de-mer palm’s life of several hundred years, it may bear only about 100 seeds.
+Throughout a female coco de mer palm’s life of several hundred years, it may bear only about 100 seeds.